nishanthreddy1349/Baltimore-CrimeData-Analysis/README.md

 2. Top5 Neighborhood in Highest Increase in Violent Crime: [DOWNTOWN, SANDTOWN-WINCHESTER, BROOKLYN, FRANKFORD, BELAIR-EDISON]

 3. Top5 Neighborhood in Greatest Decrease in Violent Crime: [LAKE EVESHAM,LOYOLA/NOTREDAME, PORT COVINGTON, VILLAGES OF HOMELAND, CEDARCROFT]

+4. I have used multiple hypothesis testings to interpret the results.

+5. Created multiple visualization like year wise count and overall change in percentage of crime in baltimore city.